Central Virginia

 • 00:30:14

-• 00:30:23
+• 00:30:22

-And there's a legislative study that's primarily addressing WMATA, but other transportation needs in that area.
+Particularly North Virginia, no surprise, and there's a legislative study that's primarily addressing WMATA, but other transportation needs in that area.

 • 00:30:33

-There's this DMV moves, which is the COG Council of Government's effort up there, which is looking at some broader things as well.
+There's this DMV moves, which is the COG, Council of Government's effort up there, which is looking at some broader things as well.

-• 00:30:42
+• 00:30:40

 Hampton Roads had some legislation this past year, including focused on transit.

-• 00:30:45
+• 00:30:46

 It was not successful, wrong timing for them.